garthtarr/mplot/PARALLELIZATION.md

 betaboot <- array(unlist(betaboot_list), dim = c(kf, nlambda, B))
 ```

-Note: the `do.call(rbind, .)` bug in the downstream summary step should be fixed independently of this — it will surface regardless of how `betaboot` is computed.
+Note: the `do.call(rbind, .)` bug in the downstream summary step was fixed independently of this (see #14 above) — it surfaces regardless of how `betaboot` is computed.

 ### P2: Fix global variable issues